I’ve made checkerboard cakes in the past, by cutting out rings of colorful cake layers and reassembling them to create a pattern.

 Be sure to wipe off the circle cutter after each layer, to ensure a clean cut on the next layer.

-Once my layers were cut, I placed my frosting into large piping bags, cut to have a 1-inch opening.
+Once my layers were cut, I placed my frosting into large piping bags and cut to have a 1-inch opening.

 Use the remaining bits of cake layer, and place on top of the areas filled with frosting.
 By alternating cake layers and frosting, you are creating the checkerboard pattern.